 Best Generalist Hunting Backpack: Mystery Ranch Metcalf

-This is a really sweet pack too, but it loses a few points for its sheer weight (6.1 pounds complete) and complexity.
+The Mystery Ranch Metcalf ($525) is a really sweet pack but it loses a few points for its sheer weight (6.1 pounds complete) and complexity.
 I’ve carried it some in testing, but mostly my buddy has carried it for elk and deer hunting in the Rocky Mountains.
 He likes it but would like to see the design simplified to remove some webbing straps.

 And for 2020, Mystery Ranch has updated most of its hunting packs.
 From the multiday Beartooth 80 to the streamlined Sawtooth 45, the line is worth checking out.
 And for now, we’re still huge fans of the Metcalf and its big, comfortable capabilities.